Commencing a Pension in your SMSF

 Commencing Multiple Pensions

 If you make rollovers or contributions to your SMSF after commencing a Pension these amounts will sit outside the Pension in the "Accumulation Account" as detailed above.
-This will mean that earnings on this part of your Super Benefit will continue to be subject to tax.
+This means that earnings on this part of your Super Benefit will continue to be subject to tax.

 You should obtain your own independent financial advice about whether it is more appropriate to commence a second SABP with your “Accumulation Account” balance if you have remaining cap space in the Transfer Balance Account.